OscarWSCW/OscarWSCW/README.md

 # About Me
 Hello my is Oscar, Im from NZ
-In my free time I like playihanging out with family.
+In my free time I like playing games and hanging out with family.

-#### My past project
+#### My past projects
 My past digital projects that i've created is the Pa project and a website I did in digital tech

 #### Why I wanted to study digital tech